sean-mw/sleeper-draft-buddy/README.md

 # Sleeper Draft Buddy

-A web app and command-line interface (CLI) tool designed to assist with fantasy football drafts on Sleeper.
+A web app and a command-line interface (CLI) tool designed to assist with fantasy football drafts on Sleeper.
 It provides live draft recommendations based on Underdog Fantasy NFL rankings and real-time draft data from the Sleeper API.

 # Web App